2017 John Hobday Awards in Arts Management Winners Announcement

-- Guided by mentors, Starr Muranko (Artistic Associate) and Michelle Olson (Artistic Director) of Raven Spirit Dance, Holly will undertake a project to assist her in gaining knowledge of First Nations cultural pathways and performances with performing artists and families of the Snuneymuxw First Nations.
+- Guided by mentors, Starr Muranko (Artistic Associate) and Michelle Olson (Artistic Director) of Raven Spirit Dance, Holly will undertake a project to assist her in gaining knowledge of First Nations' cultural pathways and performance traditions with a goal of supporting traditional or contemporary presentations by First Nations artists and families where she lives on Snuneymuxw Traditional Territory.

 - This mentorship will aid in the development of culturally appropriate knowledge and techniques to support dialogue and engagement with, and enrichment and presentation of, First Nations arts and artists.

 - Holly Bright is the Founder, Creative Director, Producer and Dance Presenter of Crimson Coast Dance Society in Nanaimo, BC.

 - She also founded Crimson Coast Dance Society in 1998 to put a structure around her dance activities.

 - Granted to talented arts managers in Canadian professional arts organizations for professional development or mentoring purposes.

 - These prizes were established with a $1 million donation from The Samuel and Saidye Bronfman Family Foundation to the Canada Council for the Arts.